-Equinix, i-STT and Pihana have limited operating histories and the market for each company's services is still in its early stages.
+Equinix and its acquired subsidiaries, i-STT and Pihana, have limited operating histories and the market for each company's services is still in its early stages.

-We were founded in June 1998 and did not recognize any revenue until November 1999. i-STT was founded in January 2000 and did not recognize any revenue until May 2000.
+We were founded in June 1998 and did not recognize any revenue until November 1999.
+In December 2002, we purchased i-STT and Pihana Pacific as more fully described in our definitive proxy statement dated December 12, 2003. i-STT was founded in January 2000 and did not recognize any revenue until May 2000.
 Pihana was founded in June 1999 and did not recognize any revenue until June 2000.
 We expect that we will encounter challenges and difficulties frequently experienced by early-stage companies in new and rapidly evolving international markets, such as our ability to generate cash flow, hire, train and retain sufficient operational and technical talent, and implement our plan with minimal delays.
 We may not successfully address any or all of these challenges and our failure to do so would seriously harm our business plan and operating results, and affect our ability to raise additional funds.